Left arrow

 Once you have passed your CBT test your certificate will be valid for two years, so you can either stay on a 50cc-125cc machine or you can move on up to step no.2.

-The next step in the process to get your Full motorcycle licence is to complete your Theory test.
-The motorcycle theory test is separate from the theory test you take when doing your car licence, so (frustrating I know) you will have to take this even if you have a car licence.
+The next step in the process to get your full motorcycle licence is to complete your Theory test.
+The motorcycle theory test is separate from the theory test you take when doing your car licence (frustrating, I know), so you will have to take this even if you have a car licence.

 Part 1: Motorcycle Theory Test